kordano/gezwitscher/README.md

 # gezwitscher

-A Clojure library designed to ... well, that part is up to you.
+A simple wrapper around twitter4j framework for the Twitter API, when it's done.

 ## Usage

-FIXME
+In planning ...

 ## License

-Copyright © 2014 FIXME
+Copyright © 2014 Konrad Kühne

 Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.